CorradoLanera/gpteasyr/README.md

     output: 'Another - text'",
-  text = "Nel mezzo del cammin di nostra vita mi ritrovai per una selva oscura" ) usr_prompt
+  text = "Nel mezzo del cammin di nostra vita mi ritrovai per una selva oscura" ) cat(usr_prompt)
-#> [1] "Your task is to extract information from a text provided.\nYou should extract the first and last words of the text.\nReturn the first and last words of the text separated by a dash, i.e., `first - last`.\nDo not add any additional information, return only the requested information.\n\n    # Examples:\n    text: 'This is an example text.'\n    output: 'This - text'\n    text: 'Another example text!!!'\n    output: 'Another - text'\n\"\"\"\"\nNel mezzo del cammin di nostra vita mi ritrovai per una selva oscura\n\"\"\"\""
+#> Your task is to extract information from a text provided.
+#> You should extract the first and last words of the text.
+#> Return the first and last words of the text separated by a dash, i.e., `first - last`.
+#> Do not add any additional information, return only the requested information.
+#>
+#>     # Examples:
+#>     text: 'This is an example text.'
+#>     output: 'This - text'
+#>     text: 'Another example text!!!'
+#>     output: 'Another - text'
+#> """"
+#> Nel mezzo del cammin di nostra vita mi ritrovai per una selva oscura
+#> """"

 compose_prompt_api(sys_prompt, usr_prompt) |>
   query_gpt() |>